esther615kim/nodejs-jest-my-readit/server/error-handling.md

 - 404 Not Found ✅
 - 405 Method Not Allowed
 - 418 I'm a teapot ?
-- 422 Unprocessable Entity ✅
+- 422 Unprocessable Entity ✅ (okay for already existing topic?)
 - 500 Internal Server Error ✅

 ---